HoGentTIN/linux-training-hogent/modules/mysql/030_mysql_theory.md

 student@debian:~$ sudo mysql famouspeople < famouspeople-backup-2024-10-09.sql
 ```

-### using mysql non-interactively
+### Using MySQL non-interactively

 When you are automating the process of initialising a database on a new system, you may want to execute SQL queries non-interactively.
 The `mysql` command provides two ways of doing this:

 - The `-e "$sql_query"` option
 - The `stdin` stream of the command

 The latter is useful when you need to execute multiple queries.
-In this case, you can use a here document to pass the queries to the `mysql` command.
+In this case, you can use a *here document* to pass the queries to the `mysql` command.

-This example shows the `-e` option, used by the root user.
+This example shows the `-e` option, used by the root user:

 ```console
 student@debian:~$ sudo mysql -e 'select user,host,password from mysql.user;'